jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/functions-and-scope-lesson/readme.md

 This is where the main functionality of your method will be called.

+## Independent Practice - Other math operators (5 min)

+Write methods to perform division, multiplication, and subtraction.
+Follow the same pattern as addition, where you take in the inputs, and return the result.
+Print out tests for each method.

+> Check: Were all the students able to complete the activity?

 ## Guided Practice (15 min) - Code along

+>Instructor Note: Take a look at the [solution-code](solution-code) and run the askAQuestion java program, so students have an idea what they will be creating.

 Let's work through the following example.
 The Scanner class we'll be creating will be required in the lab.